cloudmesh-community/hid-sp18-516/swagger/cloudmesh/localhost/README.md

 * This servie has been tested with 2 VMs.
 The second VM was set to passwordless SSH.
 VM1 does ssh to VM2 and executes the specified command on VM2.

 ## Execution Details :
-* Make sure you have swagger-codegen-cli.jar installed in your working directory
+* Make sure you have swagger-codegen-cli.jar installed in your working directory if executing without docker
 * git clone the swagger directory

+## Execution without using docker
 * On your terminal, using the Makefile provided run the following commands:
   * `make service`
   * `make start`